materialsproject/fireworks/docs/firetask_tutorial.rst

    :align: center
    :alt: FireWorks Bootstrap

-1. The first step of the image just shows how the **spec** section of the FireWork is structured.
+1. The first step of the image just shows how the **spec** section of the Firework is structured.
 There is a section that contains your FireTasks (one or many), as we saw in the previous examples.
 The **spec** also allows you to define arbitrary JSON data (labeled *input* in the diagram) to pass into your FireTasks as input.
 So far, we haven't seen an example of this; the only information we gave in the spec in the previous examples was within the **_tasks** section.

 2. In the second step, FireWorks dynamically loads Python objects based on your specified **_tasks**.
 It does this by searching a list of Python packages for Python objects that have a value of *_fw_name* that match your setting.
 When we set a *_fw_name* of ``ScriptTask`` in the previous examples, FireWorks was loading a Python object with a *_fw_name* class variable set to ``ScriptTask`` (and passing the ``script`` parameter to its constructor).
 The ``ScriptTask`` is just one type of FireTask that's built into FireWorks to help you run scripts easily.
 You can write code for custom FireTasks anywhere in the **user_packages** directory of FireWorks, and it will automatically be discovered.
 If you want to place your FireTasks in a package outside of FireWorks, please read the :doc:`FireWorks configuration tutorial <config_tutorial>`.
 You will just need to define what Python packages to search for your custom FireTasks, or use a special format that allows for direct loading of clases.